-But while, yes, our liver is always detoxifying, sometimes it could use a little help.
-"In a healthy body, the process of detoxification runs smoothly," Mark Hyman, M.D., functional medicine doctor and New York Times best-selling author, told mbg.
-"When you become toxic, the mechanism for detoxification in the liver gets sluggish, and certain toxins can remain active longer than we want or than our systems can handle.
+But the truth is our bodies might not be fully equipped to deal with the toxic burden they're now facing.
+Explains Hyman, "When you become toxic, the mechanism for detoxification in the liver gets sluggish, and certain toxins can remain active longer than we want or than our systems can handle.
 This makes us sick and impedes normal metabolism.
 It also causes fluid retention, bloat, and puffiness."

-The truth is, our bodies may not be fully equipped to deal with the burden they’re now facing.
-Today, more than ever, we're bombarded with countless toxins—from pollution to chemicals in skin care products to preservatives, pesticides, and excessive sugar in the foods we eat.
-These things have the potential to throw blood sugar out of whack, deplete nutrient stores, cause a buildup of dangerous substances in the body such as heavy metals, and lead to chronic inflammation—all of which can make us tired and sick.
-And we'll continue to feel this way unless we make a shift.
+Today, more than ever, we're bombarded with toxins—from pollution to preservatives, pesticides, and excessive sugar in the foods we eat.
+These things have the potential to throw blood sugar out of whack, deplete nutrient stores, cause a buildup of substances such as heavy metals, and lead to chronic inflammation—all of which can make us tired and sick.
+And we'll continue to feel this way unless we make a shift to detoxify.

 "The key becomes figuring out how to enhance your body's capacity to detoxify and get rid of waste while minimizing your exposure to toxins," Hyman said.

-Signs you may want to consider a healthy detox diet
+Signs you may want to consider a healthy detox diet.

 Think back to the time in your life when you felt the healthiest.
 How does your current state compare?
-If you feel significantly less vital, or you've never felt that great to begin with, it could be time to rethink what you're eating and try a detox.
+If you feel significantly less vital, or you've never felt that great to begin with, then it could be time to rethink what you're eating and try a detox.

-- You crave sugar and carbs
+- You crave sugar and carbs.

-- You experience digestive distress like bloating
+- You experience digestive distress like bloating.

-- You feel spacey or foggy
+- You feel spacey or foggy.

-- You're always exhausted
+- You're always exhausted.

-- Your joints are achy
+- Your joints are achy.

-- You're stressed, depressed, or anxious
+- You're stressed, depressed, or anxious.

-- You can't lose weight
+- You can't lose weight.

-- You have trouble sleeping
+- You have trouble sleeping.

-- You can't concentrate
+- You can't concentrate.

-What to eat on a detox diet
+What to eat on a detox diet.

 Step 1: Start with a strong, whole-foods-based diet.

-A good first step is ditching the packaged foods and focusing on whole, preferably organic foods like vegetables, fruits, whole grains, beans, nuts, seeds, sustainably raised meats, fish, eggs, and minimally processed oils such as olive or coconut oil.
+A good first step is ditching packaged foods and focusing on whole, preferably organic foods like vegetables, fruits, whole grains, beans, nuts, seeds, sustainably raised meats, fish, eggs, and minimally processed oils such as olive or coconut oil.